IBM-Bluemix-Docs/voice-agent/connect-SIP.md

   On the Numbers page, click **Buy a Number** or, if you already have a number, click the **+** icon.
 A panel displays where you can provision a new phone number in your region.
 Assign the number to the SIP trunk you created by going back to the SIP trunk and clicking the Number icon.

   You need this phone number to set up your voice agent, including the country and area codes.
-See [Creating and connecting your voice agent](getting-started.html#step3).
+See [Creating and connecting your voice agent](/docs/services/voice-agent/getting-started.html#step3).

 ## Peering with {{site.data.keyword.iva_short}}
 {: #peering}

-{{site.data.keyword.iva_short}} supports peer connections, such as an IPSec tunnel.
+{{site.data.keyword.iva_short}} supports peer connections with customer's PBXs, such as Asterisk.
 To peer with {{site.data.keyword.iva_short}}, you can whitelist the IP addresses of your servers.

 1. Go to the _Manage_ dashboard and select the _Instance_ tab.